 When people first did martial arts, they didn’t need to do any extra fitness because they were laborers and farmers.
 Today, most children and adults spend eight hours a day sitting at desks.
 Thus, without a good fitness program, the body, mind and spirit will have a tough time keeping up with the demands of a quality martial arts program.
 We think CrossFit is a good, general fitness program that if done correctly, will help students in their martial arts journey.

 Why do you offer Mo Duk Pai and Brazilian Jiu-Jitsu in the same Gym?

 Because we believe, as both a style and as students of the martial arts, that we should always strive to improve where we are lacking.
 Our grappling, as a system, was lacking.
-Brazilian Jiu-Jitsu shorse up our grappling skills, increases our body awareness and gives us confidence in techniques we can use against a fully resisting partner.
+The addition of Brazilian Jiu-Jitsu to our system helps improve our grappling skills, increases our body awareness and gives us confidence in techniques that we can use against a fully resisting partner.

 When are classes and how much do they cost?